 When you move in a given direction you will always move from one cell to another.
-Even just tapping the DPAD or arrow keys quickly will move your character to the next cell - although the game will smoothly animate the movement.
+Even just tapping the arrow keys quickly will move your character to the next cell - although the game will smoothly animate the movement.

 The combat system is based on the eight directions a character can face: up, down, right, left, plus diagonals, up-right, down-right, up-left and down-left.

 When shooting an equipped projectile (steel shot with a slingshot), you can only shoot along these eight directions.
 This also applies to "waving a bead" (a magic bead with special powers, like the SpaceBead or GustBead).
 You can get an explanation of a bead's powers in the inventory system.
 Tap the inventory (default=B) key, select a bead, then select "Explain" from the sub-menu.

 So in the above picture, the hero can shoot or wave a magic bead at the Viperbeetle, but not at the Maskboy (creepy looking monster at lower right), since the Maskboy isn't along a diagonal.

 Another important aspect of roguelikes is that movement is turn-based.
 You take a turn and then all of the monsters and NPCs in the dungeon take their turns moving or attacking.
 In the picture above, you could move directly to the right, the Maskboy will move up to you, the Viperbeetle will approach.
 Then in your next turn, you could try to take out the Maskboy (they're fairly weak).